Test guides

 You can also install locust as shown and then test file locally, in our example it's example.py:

-sudo apt-get -y install python3-pip libxml2-dev libxslt1-dev python-dev
+sudo apt-get -y install unzip python3-pip libxml2-dev libxslt1-dev python3-dev

 locust -f example.py --host https://YOUR_HOST_HERE -u 10 -r 10 \